 The Center for Design and Material Culture invites you to visit The Portal: A Step into the Past.
 This juried online exhibition features student-designed historic interiors from the nineteenth and twentieth centuries.
 The exhibition was juried by artists and designers Shana McCaw and Brent Budsberg, and the Director and Chief Curator of the Chipstone Foundation, Jonathan Prown.
 The online exhibit showcases the possibilities of combining the thoughtful analysis of material culture and design styles with the diverse artistic and technical skills students studying interior architecture require for their future careers.
 Featuring eleven student designers from the Design Studies program at the University of Wisconsin—Madison, The Portal opens doors onto the past and invites visitors to imagine what it would look like to step into different historic moments.
 All of the rooms featured in The Portal were created as part of Professor Sarah Anne Carter’s 2020 historic interiors course.
-The exhibition was curated by Maia Grosser with help from Katherine Terrance.
+The online exhibition was created by Maia Grosser with help from Katherine Terrance.

 Shana McCaw and Brent Budsberg are a collaborative team with a twenty-year history working in sculpture, performance, photography, and film.
 Their work explores history as a malleable medium that has – and continues to be – molded to fit the perceptions of the storyteller.
 Scale models of rural architectural forms are a recurring subject in their work, and through these, they examine the psychology of place, ancestral memory, and the passage of time.
 More recently, McCaw and Budsberg have also been performing for the camera, using photography and video to document the labors of two pioneer-era homesteaders.
 They are also co-founders of Current Projects, a design and fabrication studio that draws influence from the tools and techniques of the past while maintaining a conceptual perspective that is informed by their work as artists.